numbas/editor/docs/exam/reference.rst

         If ticked, then the advice section will be displayed under each question in review mode.
         If not ticked, the advice will never be shown.

+    Show questions in printed results summary?
+        If ticked, then the content of questions will be shown when printing an exam in review mode.
+        If not ticked, then only the results page will be shown.

+    Show advice in printed results summary?
+        If ticked, then the advice section will be displayed under each question when printing an exam in review mode.
+        If not ticked, then only the question statement and parts will be shown, only if :term:`Show questions in printed results summary?` is ticked.

 Events
 ======